-- 1. In Module Manager, in the Module Library window, double-click the module you want to play.
-The Welcome Wizard opens. - 2.
-In the Welcome Wizard, under Select play mode, choose Start a new game offline, and then follow the other Wizard steps as the module requires. - 3.
-Click Finish.
-Your module now loads. - 4.
-On the File menu, click Begin Logfile. - 5.
-Execute your turn as usual.
-VASSAL records your moves and chat to an encrypted log. - 6.
-When your turn is complete, click File > End Logfile. - 7.
-Name and save the log file. - 8.
+- In Module Manager, in the Module Library window, double-click the module you want to play.
+The Welcome Wizard opens. - In the Welcome Wizard, under Select play mode, choose Start a new game offline, and then follow the other Wizard steps as the module requires. - Click Finish.
+Your module now loads.

+II.
+Playing an email game (first player):

+- With the module loaded, on the File menu, click Begin Logfile. - Execute your turn as usual.
+You can also enter chat text to communicate with your opponent.
+VASSAL records your moves and chat to an encrypted log. - 3.
+When your turn is complete, click File I End Logfile. - 4.
+Name and save the log file.
+(VASSAL log files have the suffix .vlog.) - 5.
 Email the log file to your opponent as an attachment, using your computer's email client.
-(VASSAL log files have the suffix .vlog.)

-II.
-Reviewing an opponent's email log:
+III.
+Reviewing and responding to an opponent's email log (second player):

 - 1. When you receive your opponent's email, save the attached log file to your system. - 2.
-Launch VASSAL and then the module you are playing. - 3.
-In the Welcome Wizard, under Select play mode, choose Load a Saved Game. - 4.
-Under Load Saved Game, click Select and browse to the log file. - 5.
-Click Next.
+Launch VASSAL and then open the module you are playing. - In the Welcome Wizard, under Select play mode, choose Load a Saved Game. - 4.
+Under Load Saved Game, click Select and browse to the log file. - Click Next.
 If this is your first turn, you may be prompted for additional Wizard steps.
 Follow the other steps as required.
-Otherwise, skip to step 6. - 6.
-On the Toolbar, click the Step Through Logfile button, to review your opponent's moves.
-Each click of Step Through Logfile performs one move. - 7.
+Otherwise, skip to step 6. - On the Toolbar, click the Step Through Logfile button, to review your opponent's moves.
+Each click of Step Through Logfile performs one move or displays one chat line. - 7.
 When complete, you are prompted to start a new log file.
 Click Yes. - 8.
-Name and choose a location for the log file. - 9.
-In the Comments window, enter any comments you wish about the log file.
+Name and choose a location for the log file. - In the Comments window, enter any comments you wish about the log file.
 This comment will be displayed in the Module Manager. - 10.
 Take your turn as usual.
 VASSAL logs your moves and chat as you make them. - 11.
-When done, click File > End Logfile.
+When done, click File I End Logfile.
 The logfile is saved. - 12.
-Email the log file to your opponent as an attachment. - 13.
-Each player repeats these steps until complete.
+Email the log file to your opponent as an attachment.

+Each player repeats these steps until the game is complete.

-Email Play with More Than 2 Players: If your email game includes 3 or more players, then you will need to repeat steps 1-6 above for each player's log as you receive it.
+PBEM with More Than 2 Players

+If your email game includes 3 or more players, then you will need to repeat steps 1-6 above for each player's log as you receive it.
 Play back the logs in turn order, exiting the module and restarting it after each log completes.
+Then log your own moves and send them to the next player.